NayanDZ/CORS/README.md

 Cross-Origin Resource Sharing(CORS) is a mechanism that enables web browsers to perform cross-domain requests using the XMLHttpRequest API in a controlled manner.

+Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.

 Without CORS, websites are restricted to accessing resources from the same origin through what is known as ***same-origin policy***

-OWASP TOP 10: A6-Security Misconfiguration vulnerability

 ## CORS Request